-b) Nature of Operations
+Nature of Operations

 Radkowsky Thorium Power Corp., incorporated in the state of Delaware on January 8, 1992 ("Inception"), changed its name to Thorium Power, Inc. in April 2001.
-On February 14, 2006 Novastar Resources Ltd. ("Novastar"), now called Thorium Power Ltd., entered into an Agreement and merged on October 6, 2006 with Thorium Power, Inc. (Collectively after the merger, all entities are referred to as the "Company" or "Thorium").
+On February 14, 2006, Novastar Resources Ltd. ("Novastar"), now called Thorium Power Ltd., entered into an Agreement and merged on October 6, 2006 with Thorium Power, Inc. (Collectively after the merger, all entities are referred to as the "Company" or "Thorium").
 Thorium is engaged in two business segments.
 The first business segment is the development, promotion and marketing of its patented nuclear fuel designs: (1) thorium/uranium nuclear fuel and (2) thorium/reactor-grade plutonium disposing fuel.
 The Company also has a conceptual design of a thorium/weapons-grade plutonium disposing fuel.
 These fuels are designed to be used in existing light water reactors.
 Presently, we are focusing most of our efforts on demonstrating and testing our nuclear fuel technology for the Russian designed VVER-1000 reactors.
-Operations to date have been devoted primarily to continued development of our fuel designs, filing for certain patents relating to our technology, developing strategic relationships within the nuclear power industry, securing political and some financial support from the United States and Russian governments
+Operations to date in this business segment have been devoted primarily to continued development of our fuel designs, filing for certain patents related to our technology, developing strategic relationships within the nuclear power industry, and securing political as well as some financial support from the United States and Russian governments.

 Our business model expanded in 2007 and our second business segment is providing consulting and strategic advisory services to companies and governments planning to create or expand electricity generation capabilities using nuclear power plants.
-We started working on our first consulting project in December 2007 and completed this first consulting project in March 2008.
-We secured our second consulting project in March 2008 and are working to expand our consulting business in 2008 and future years.
+We have to date secured three contracts with successively larger values for consulting and strategic advisory services in the United Arab Emirates ("UAE").
+We started working on our first consulting project with the Executive Affairs Authority ("EAA") of Abu Dhabi, one of the member Emirates of the UAE in December 2007 and completed this first consulting project in March 2008.
+We secured our second consulting project with the EAA in March 2008 and completed our second project in June 2008.
+On August 1, 2008, we signed separate consulting services agreements with two government entities to be formed by Abu Dhabi.
+Under these two new agreements, we are to provide consulting and strategic advisory services over a contract term of five years, with automatic renewals of these contracts for one year periods, see note 2c below.

 Once our reactor fuels are further developed and tested, we plan to license our intellectual property rights to fuel fabricators, nuclear generators, and governments for use in commercial light water nuclear reactors, or sell the technology to a major nuclear company or government contractor or some combination of the two.
-We anticipate having the final design of our fuel technology for VVER-1000 reactors and demonstration of our fuel in a VVER-1000 operating reactor commence in the next three to four years.
+We anticipate having the final design of our fuel technology for VVER-1000 reactors and demonstration of our fuel in a VVER-1000 operating reactor to commence in the next three to four years.
 Presently all our research, testing and demonstration activities are being conducted in Russia.
 Our research operations are subject to various political, economic, and other risks and uncertainties inherent in Russia.

 We participate in a highly regulated industry that is characterized by governmental regulation.
 Our results of operations are affected by a wide variety of factors including general economic conditions, decreases in the use or public favor of nuclear power, the ability of our technology, the ability to safeguard the production of nuclear power and safeguarding our patents and intellectual property from competitors.
-Due to these factors, we may experience substantial period-to-period fluctuations in our future operating results.
+Due to these factors, we may experience substantial period-to-period fluctuations in our future operating results a) Consolidation